Authorities: Buried girl had been beaten, starved and caged

 She said the girl's father called his wife one day and told her he'd just seen the "light go out of her eyes."

-Mary was buried her near her brother, Elwin Crocker Jr., known as JR. Investigators have said they believe he died about two years earlier.
+Mary was buried her near her brother, Elwyn Crocker Jr., known as JR. Investigators have said they believe he died about two years earlier.
 No details of his death have been released.

 The Crocker siblings also had an 11-year-old brother who lived in the double-wide mobile home.
 He was placed into foster care.

-Mark Anthony Wright — a brother of Elwin Crocker Sr.'s wife, Candice Crocker — overheard a family discussion about Mary's death and called an aunt, who tipped off authorities, Brown said.
+Mark Anthony Wright — a brother of Elwyn Crocker Sr.'s wife, Candice Crocker — overheard a family discussion about Mary's death and called an aunt, who tipped off authorities, Brown said.

-A Superior Court judge Tuesday denied bond for Elwin Crocker Sr. and for Wright, who told investigators he was previously unaware the girl was dead.
+A Superior Court judge Tuesday denied bond for Elwyn Crocker Sr. and for Wright, who told investigators he was previously unaware the girl was dead.
 Also charged are Candice Crocker's mother, Kim Wright, and Kim Wright's boyfriend, Roy Anthony Prater.
 All five suspects remain jailed.

 Judge F. Gates Peed has also imposed a gag order prohibiting attorneys and investigators from discussing the case outside court.

-Note: This version has been corrected.
-The first-name spelling for the accused father and his dead son is Elwyn, not Elwin.